Danvers, Massachusetts: Transportation

 Danvers is located approximately 17 mi north of Downtown Boston, nearly halfway between Boston and the New Hampshire state border.
 It is bordered by Topsfield to the north, Wenham to the northeast, Beverly to the east, a small portion of Salem to the southeast, Peabody to the south and southwest, and Middleton to the northwest.
 The town center lies 4 mi north of Salem, 16 mi west of Gloucester, 17 mi northeast of Boston, and 19 mi southeast of Salem, New Hampshire.
 Interstate 95 and Massachusetts Route 128 both pass through the town, just east of their junction in Peabody.
-U.S. Route 1 also passes through town, with a large junction with Interstate 95 in the northwest end of town.
+U.S. Route 1 also passes through town, with a large junction with Interstate 95 in the northwestern end of town.
 The main highways are also crossed by Route 35, Route 62 and Route 114, with Routes 35 and 62 intersecting just north of the town center.
 The northern terminus of Route 35 is just over the Topsfield town line, where it meets Route 97.

 Several MBTA bus routes pass through the town, between Peabody and Beverly.
 There is no commuter rail service within town; the Newburyport/Rockport Line of the MBTA Commuter Rail passes through neighboring Salem and Beverly.
 Two lines of the Springfield Terminal railroad, running through Springfield, Massachusetts, also cross through town, merging near the town center to head north.

-Two runways of the Beverly Municipal Airport cross through the town; the nearest regularly scheduled commercial flights are located at Boston's Logan International Airport.
+Two runways of the Beverly Municipal Airport cross through the town.
+In the early 1950s, Earle F. Robbins constructed Robbins Airport, a private airfield, on his property on Collins Street extending to Prince Street.
+The airport closed in the 1980s and was demolished in the 1990s.
+The nearest regularly scheduled commercial flights are located at Boston's Logan International Airport.